d4n13lbc/docker-freeling/README.md

 # Docker-Freeling

 Dockerfile in this folder is a modified version of the original one with only support for English and Spanish languages.
-Freeling can run in different modes: server mode, and standalone mode.
+Freeling can run in different modes: server mode and standalone mode.
 You can create application that consumes services from freeling running standalone or as a server (check references for ways of execute shell commands from python)

 ## Create the docker image